Japan's Prince Hisahito is the first male royal to reach adulthood in 40 years. He may be the last

 Japan traditionally had male emperors, but female succession was permitted.
 There have been eight female emperors, including the most recent Gosakuramachi who ruled from 1762 to 1770.
 None of them, however, produced an heir during their reign.

-Succession was legally limited to males by the prewar Constitution for the first time in 1889.
+Succession was legally limited to males by law for the first time in 1889 under the prewar Constitution.
 The postwar 1947 Imperial House Law, which largely preserves conservative prewar family values, also only allows male succession.

 But experts say the male-only succession system is structurally flawed and only worked previously thanks to the help of concubines who, until about 100 years ago, produced imperial children.